- About the Center

-If your insurance will not cover the cost of treatment or if you are uninsured, low cost treatment options are available with our advanced graduate student therapists.
-Assessment and treatment for research programs often comes at reduced cost.
-Please contact the Center for more information.
+If your insurance will not cover any of the fees or if you are uninsured, low cost treatment options are available with our student clinicians.
+Assessment and treatment is often free or reduced cost if you are eligible to participate in any of our treatment research programs as well.